ESP32DE/ESP32-SoftUSB/README.md

 # ESP32 SoftUSB Host
 the ESP32 Soft FullSpeed USB Host is a proof of concept for doable with examples on ESP32 as an USB Host:

+note: just in time no public access - only private -

 https://github.com/ESP32DE/ESP32-Soft-FullSpeed-USB-Host

 # ESP32 SoftUSB Device
 the ESP32 Soft FullSpeed USB Device is a proof of concept for doable with examples on ESP32 as an USB Device:

+note: just in time no public access - only private -

 https://github.com/ESP32DE/ESP32-Soft-FullSpeed-USB-Device